tanaikech/GeminiWithFiles/old_v1.x.x/README.md

 Content Upload:

 - Upload various file formats including Google Docs (Documents, Spreadsheets, Slides), and PDFs.
-In the current stage, PDF data can be directly used.
-[Ref](https://medium.com/google-cloud/gemini-api-revolutionizing-content-generation-with-direct-pdf-input-105493780fa4)
+Gemini will convert each page of the uploaded file into images for further processing.

 Chat History Management: